 Find the most beautiful destinations right here in New York State.
 From breathtaking mountaintops and majestic waterfalls to unique architecture and stunning landscapes, get ready to take an Instagram-worthy photo.
 Start planning your visit to New York State’s most Instagrammable locations.
 We’ve chosen one for each region featuring Instagram posts from travelers, listing a few other notable spots in each region as well.
-Discover your favorite. and remember to follow @iloveny for even more inspiration!
+Discover your favorite. and follow @iloveny for even more inspiration!
 Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
 Call ahead and check websites and social media to make sure attractions are open and available.
 Be advised that New York has a travel advisory in effect.

 Taughannock Falls State Park (Finger Lakes)